jendave/fifth-edition-srd/docs/player/combat.md

 #### Falling Unconscious ####

-If damage reduces you to 0 hit points and fails to kill you, you fall unconscious (see appendix A).
+If damage reduces you to 0 hit points and fails to kill you, you fall unconscious (see appendix PH-A).
 This unconsciousness ends if you regain any hit points.

 #### Death Saving Throws ####